Quinton Byfield Game Preview: Kings vs. Kraken

 Byfield Stats vs. the Kraken

-- The Kraken are 25th in goals allowed, conceding 99 total goals (3.2 per game) in the NHL.
+- The Kraken are 24th in goals allowed, giving up 105 total goals (3.2 per game) in the NHL.

 |2023-2024 Season